Walter Mosley: Personal life

-Mosley was an only child, and ascribes his writing imagination to "an emptiness in my childhood that I filled up with fantasies".
+Mosley was an only child, and he ascribes his writing imagination to "an emptiness in my childhood that I filled up with fantasies.”
 For $9.50 a week, he attended the Victory Baptist day school, a private African-American elementary school that held pioneering classes in black history.
 When he was 12, his parents moved from South Central to the more comfortable, working-class west LA.
-He graduated from Alexander Hamilton High School in 1970.
-Mosley describes his father as a deep thinker and storyteller, a "black Socrates".
-His mother encouraged him to read European classics from Dickens and Zola to Camus.
+He graduated from Alexander Hamilton High School, in 1970.
+Mosley describes his father as a deep thinker and storyteller, a "black Socrates.”
+His mother encouraged him to read European classics, from Dickens and Zola to Camus.
 He also loves Langston Hughes and Gabriel García Márquez.
 He was largely raised in a non-political family culture, although there were racial conflicts flaring throughout L.A. at the time.
-He later became more highly politicised and outspoken about racial inequalities in the US, which are a context of much of his fiction.
+He later became more highly politicized and outspoken about racial inequalities in the US, which are a context for much of his fiction.

 Mosley went through a "long-haired hippie" phase, drifting around Santa Cruz and Europe.
 He dropped out of Goddard College, a liberal arts college in Plainfield, Vermont, and then earned a political science degree at Johnson State College.
 Abandoning a doctorate in political theory, he started work programming computers.
-He moved to New York in 1981 and met the dancer and choreographer Joy Kellman, whom he married in 1987.
-They separated 10 years later and were divorced in 2001.
-While working for Mobil Oil, Mosley took a writing course at City College in Harlem after being inspired by Alice Walker's book The Color Purple.
-One of his tutors there, Edna O'Brien, became a mentor and encouraged him, saying: "You're Black, Jewish, with a poor upbringing; there are riches therein."
+He moved to New York in 1981, and met the dancer and choreographer Joy Kellman, whom he married in 1987.
+Kellman, like Mosley's mother, was Jewish.
+They separated ten years later, and were divorced in 2001.
+While working for Mobil Oil, Mosley took a writing course at City College in Harlem, after being inspired by Alice Walker's book The Color Purple.
+One of his tutors there, Irish writer Edna O'Brien, became a mentor and encouraged him, saying, "You're Black, Jewish, with a poor upbringing; there are riches therein."

 Mosley still resides in New York City.

 He says that he identifies as both African-American and Jewish, with strong feelings for both groups.